 Technology (and particularly social media) has had a discordant representation on screen.
 Corners are often cut to allow for exposition or plot conveniences, and what is so familiar to most becomes glaringly counterfeit.
 Searching has been touted as a film that does it right and, for the most part, it really does.

 In this mystery thriller told almost exclusively from a computer screen, David Kim’s daughter, Margot, goes missing.
-He quickly informs the police as is assigned a detective, but finds he can do just as much diagnosis himself, by tracing his daughters whereabouts via her social media, which leaves a very distinct digital footprint.
+He quickly informs the police and is assigned a detective, but finds he can do just as much diagnosis himself, by tracing his daughters whereabouts via her social media, which leaves a very distinct digital footprint.

 Tech savvy viewers will have a couple of complaints, but Searching does a commendable job in forming a social age mystery.
 The cinematography (if you can still call it that) is ingenious; a monitor has never felt so unconfined.
 For a film shot in just two weeks, but which spent a year and a half in post-production, the vigorous attention to detail shows, with numerous Easter eggs and important plot components hidden away in the background, ensuring audiences — should they desire — are able to engage with the film to a profound degree.
 Coupled with an arresting performance from John Cho (who also had a stand-out last year in Columbus), this is surely one of the year’s best thrillers.